jovanliuc/java-families-docs/java/java-thread.md

 of the potential consequences.

 # Thread Safety
-ava provides a number of built-in mechanisms to ensure thread safety.
+Java provides a number of built-in mechanisms to ensure thread safety.
 Here are some of the key mechanisms: